kh0wel/ydf/README.md

-# Yet another Discord framework
+# Yet another Discord Framework

 A framework for building fast and efficient Discord bots with [biscuit.js](https://biscuitjs.com).